libsdl-org/SDL/docs/README-migration.md

 SDL_QUERY, SDL_IGNORE, SDL_ENABLE, and SDL_DISABLE have been removed.
 You can use the functions SDL_SetEventEnabled() and SDL_EventEnabled() to set and query event processing state.

-SDL_AddEventWatch() now returns -1 if it fails because it ran out of memory and couldn't add the event watch callback.
+SDL_AddEventWatch() now returns SDL_FALSE_ if it fails because it ran out of memory and couldn't add the event watch callback.

 SDL_RegisterEvents() now returns 0 if it couldn't allocate any user events.